dotnet/docs-maui/docs/user-interface/controls/collectionview/emptyview.md

 ## Choose an EmptyViewTemplate at runtime

-The appearance of the `EmptyView` can be chosen at runtime, based on its value, by setting the `CollectionView.EmptyViewTemplate` property to a `DataTemplateSelector` object:
+The appearance of the `EmptyView` can be chosen at runtime, based on its value, by setting the `CollectionView.EmptyViewTemplate` property to a <xref:Microsoft.Maui.Controls.DataTemplateSelector> object:

 ```xaml
 <ContentPage ...